mandeep111/studio/README.md

 ### 3. Production Deployment

-When you deploy your application to a hosting provider like Firebase App Hosting, you will configure the environment variables there using the keys from your **Production Project**. **Do not** commit your `.env.local` file.
+When you deploy your application, you will configure the environment variables in your hosting provider's settings using the keys from your **Production Project** (`trisolve-2c9cf`). **Do not** commit your `.env.local` file to version control.